 After drying up her tears and having some serious conversation, I knew that she felt just as overwhelmed with her new adult life as I was, so I called my pastor and asked for a referral to a good Christian therapist.
 I knew this was too much for me to slog through on my own.
 Fortunately, my pastor had a name and an e-mail address, and the following day I reached out for help.

 Visiting a therapist isn’t just for times of crisis

-I heard back from Stacey right away, and she was able to get Lexi and me in for a midday appointment the next day.
-I was feeling nervous, upset, awkward, and honestly, kind of like a failure for needing help.
+I heard back from Stacy right away, and she was able to get Lexi and me in for a midday appointment the next day.
+I felt nervous, upset, awkward, and honestly, kind of like a failure to need help.
 After all, I am the mom.
 Shouldn’t I be able to handle this crisis!?
 Isn’t that what moms do!?
 Wrong.
-What moms actually do is teach our children that it’s okay to ask for help when we need it.
+Moms teach their children that it’s okay to ask for help when they need it.

-Stacey welcomed us into her office together that day and began by just asking us a few questions.
+Stacy welcomed us into her office together that day and began by just asking us a few questions.
 The questions were simple: What brings you here today?
 Tell me about yourselves.
 Tell me about your relationship, etc. She was very cheerful and kind and sensed our nerves.
-She spent some time listening to each of us while we were there together, and then spent a few minutes alone with Lexi and then me.
-Almost immediately, she put my mind at ease and assured me that we weren’t dealing with suicidal issues here.
+After she spent some time listening to each of us while we were there together, she then spent a few minutes alone with Lexi and then with me.
+She immediately put my mind at ease and assured me that we weren’t dealing with suicidal issues here.
 We definitely had other things to be concerned about, but suicide was not likely one of them.

 Therapy Truth #2

 Visiting a therapist can be very reassuring